 CHESS sponsorship

-As you also probably know by now, when I’m looking for a broker I prefer brokers which are CHESS sponsored – so eToro not having CHESS sponsorship with the ASX does bother me.
+As you also probably know by now, when I’m looking for a broker I prefer brokers that are CHESS sponsored – so eToro not having CHESS sponsorship with the ASX does bother me.

 Fees

-I don’t like that they charge inactivity fees, withdrawal fees and conversion fees – because they only operate in a USD base currency, you are subject to currency conversion fees both ways – when you initially deposit before you buy shares, and then when the money eventually does come out to you after you ever sell shares.
+I don’t like that they charge inactivity fees, withdrawal fees and conversion fees – because the eToro trading platform only operates in a USD base currency, you are subject to currency conversion fees both ways – when you initially deposit before you buy shares, and then when the money eventually does come out to you after you ever sell shares.

 Conclusion